aroberge/reeborg/docs/en/howto.rst

 1. Create a copy of the desired world.
 2. Remove the robot
-3.Save the world under a different name
+3. Save the world under a different name
    (if using the same browser to show the example) or a usb key (and load it in a different browser, if planning the work at home and using it in the classroom)